What is Liberty & Society?

 Liberty and Society is for young people who may be questioning the standard answers they are getting regarding social, political and economic issues.
 You may not see yourself as a fitting into the ‘left’ or ‘right’ mould.
 This is an opportunity to consider the classical liberal perspective.
 Classical liberalism promotes individual freedom, private property, limited government and free trade.

-Students from every Australian state and New Zealand attend.
-Formal and informal discussions on economics, political thought, law and social policy dominated the weekend interspersed with arguments about foreign policy, education and politics.
-Generous scholarships allow everyone to apply.
+Students attend sessions and discussions on economics, political thought, law and social policy over the weekend, interspersed with arguments about foreign policy, education and politics.

 - How much individual freedom is possible?